 - Dynamic simulators of articulated rigid bodies

-See the BioRob publications page
+See the BioRob publications page and Google Scholar Profile

 - [co-author] The Industrial Robot Highly Commended Award for a paper presented at the 18th International Conference on Climbing and Walking Robots (CLAWAR 2015), Hangzhou, September 2015.